 “Analysis of vital sign practices in emergency departments: Are frequent vital signs really necessary?” at the UPHS Nursing Research Symposium; Philadelphia, Pennsylvania; September 2011.

 “Collaborative Research: The Role of the Nurse” at the UPHS Nursing Research Symposium; Philadelphia, Pennsylvania; September 2011.

 “I’m having a crisis!
 Handling psychiatric emergencies in the general emergency department” at the New Jersey Emergency Nurses Association Spring Conference; Atlantic City, New Jersey; March 2008.

-- Member, Emergency Nurses Association
+- President of the Cleveland Chapter, Emergency Nurses Association

 - Member, Sigma Theta Tau International, Xi Delta Chapter